nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: Zacchaeus was a tax collector who had no friends because he took people’s
-    money to make himself rich.
-Jesus showed him love, and it changed his life.
-    You can find this story in Luke 19:1-9.
+  intro: Two sisters, Mary and Martha, had Jesus over for dinner.
+When He arrived,
+    they did two very different things.
+See how Jesus responded to them in Luke 10:38-42 - and why He may have responded that way...
-  video: Fe7dTNID6h8
+  video: AQGKLA4AfXs
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020